Crews inspect, but won’t yet remove, Richmond’s Lee statue

 Virginia Gov. Ralph Northam ordered the removal of the Lee monument last week amid nationwide protests sparked by the death of George Floyd, a black man in Minneapolis who died after a white officer jammed his knee into his neck for nearly nine minutes.

 Motivated by a bystander’s video of Floyd’s agony, demonstrators around the world have vowed to sustain a movement focused on addressing racial injustice and police brutality.
-In the American South, they’re also taking aim at Confederate monuments, advocating the swift removal, with or without the approval of authorities.
+In the American South, they’re also advocating for the swift removal of Confederate monuments, with or without the approval of authorities.

 Opponents of the monuments say they celebrate white supremacy and gloss over the nation’s history of slavery.
 Others who advocate for keeping them say they have historical or artistic value and their removal amounts to erasing history.